 Research Using or Influenced by Bolman & Deal's Four Frames

 Below is some of the work that we're aware of that includes use of the four-frame model.
-If you are aware of work that we have not included, we would appreciate hearing about it.
+If you are aware of work that we have not included, Terry and I would appreciate hearing about it.
 Please send me an e-mail.
-[Last update: June, 2013.]
+[Last update: September, 2015]

 One stream of research using concepts from the frames is represented in a body of work from Dick Heimovics, Bob Herman, and colleagues.
 They developed frame measures through content-analysis of critical incidents provided by respondents: